-Because a property has been built for older people this does not automatically make it well suited for a person with arthritis.
-A major factor to consider may be the location of a new home such as hills, slopes, steps, the availability of public transport.
+Because a property has been built for older people this does not mean it is well suited for a person who has had a stroke.
+A factor to consider may be the location of the new home such as hills, slopes and steps and the availability of public transport.

-If you are considering moving home and plan to use a scooter, storage facilities are worth thinking about, as is the space for scooters in the corridors of extra care or sheltered housing schemes.
+If you are considering moving home and plan to use a scooter, storage facilities are worth thinking about as is the space for scooters in the corridors of extra care or sheltered housing.

-Similarly, if you, your partner or carer mostly get about by car, the availability of car parking bays for disabled drivers may be an issue to consider.
+Similarly, if you or your partner or carer mostly get about by car, the availability of car parking bays for disabled drivers may be an issue to consider.

-Your main housing options if you decide to move home include:
+Your main housing options if you decide to move home include.